NIIF/andromeda/README.md

 # For bind users:

-The bind users can be find an options file and all of Andromeda zone files.
+The bind users can  find an options file and all of Andromeda zone files.
 Note: If you satisfied the SERVFAIL answer, the zone files are not necessaries.

 * The options file can be find here:
 * * bind/named.conf.andromeda